-Through our policy agenda, we are advancing brain tumor research, facilitating the development of treatments, and fighting for a better quality of life for patients.
+Through our policy agenda, we are advancing brain tumor research, facilitating the development of new treatments, and fighting for better access to care and quality of life for patients.

-National Brain Tumor Society’s 2022 Public Policy Agenda propels the vision of our organization: to conquer and cure brain tumors — once and for all.
+National Brain Tumor Society’s (NBTS) 2024 Public Policy Agenda propels the vision of our organization: to conquer and cure brain tumors — once and for all.

-Brain tumors comprise a wide range of central nervous system tumors that range from non-malignant tumors to some of the most complex and costly cancers such as glioblastoma and diffuse intrinsic pontine glioma.
-All of them can present life-altering and life-threatening conditions and can also cause disabling neurological issues.
+Brain tumors comprise a wide array of central nervous system tumors that range from non-malignant tumors to some of the most complex and costly cancers, such as glioblastoma (GBM) and diffuse intrinsic pontine glioma (DIPG).
+While some threaten survival, all can present life-altering conditions and can cause disabling neurological issues.

-Brain tumors do not discriminate.
-They can impact men, women, and children of any age, background, and walk of life.
-Today, an estimated 700,000 people in the United States are living with a primary brain tumor, and nearly 90,000 more will be diagnosed in 2022.
-The average survival rate for all malignant brain tumor patients is only 36%.
+Brain tumors can impact men, women, and children of any age, background, and walk of life.
+Today, more than 1 million people in the United States are estimated to be living with a primary brain tumor, and approximately 94,000 more will be diagnosed in 2024.
+The average survival rate for all patients with malignant brain tumors is only 36%.
 Brain tumors are the number one cause of cancer death in children and young adults ages 19 and younger.
 Additionally, hundreds of thousands of Americans are diagnosed with metastatic brain cancer each year, a disease that presents unique challenges.

-Congress and the Executive Branch, together with nonprofit organizations and industry, play a critical role in confronting brain tumors and finding a cure.
+Congress, the Executive Branch, and state governments — together with nonprofit patient advocacy and funding organizations, hospitals and other medical providers, and the life sciences industry — play a critical role in confronting brain tumors and finding a cure.
 We are encouraged by policymakers’ consistent, bipartisan commitment to advancing policies that raise public awareness about brain tumors and advance brain tumor research and treatment development.

-National Brain Tumor Society urges the Biden Administration and Congress to build on that commitment by pursuing the following policy agenda that invests in research, lays the foundation to develop new and innovative treatments, and improves health care and quality of life for patients with a brain tumor and their families.
+National Brain Tumor Society urges the Administration and Congress to build on that commitment by pursuing the following policy agenda that invests in research, lays the foundation to develop new and innovative treatments, and improves health care and quality of life for patients with brain tumors and their families.

-- Appropriate a robust increase for the National Institutes of Health (NIH) and National Cancer Institute (NCI) as well as the National Institutes for Neurological Disease and Stroke (NINDS) to keep funding levels on pace with inflation and in accordance with the professional judgment of the NCI.
+- Appropriate a robust increase for the National Institutes of Health (NIH) and National Cancer Institute (NCI) as well as the National Institutes for Neurological Disease and Stroke (NINDS) to keep funding levels on pace with inflation.

-- NCI Glioblastoma Therapeutics Network: Expand the NCI Glioblastoma Therapeutics Network to provide a minimum $30 million annual budget.
-Glioblastoma is one of the most complex, deadly, and treatment-resistant cancers, accounting for 48 percent of all primary brain tumors, and has had virtually unchanged survival and mortality statistics for decades.
-With appropriate funding, this new program is poised to be an innovative, integrated consortium of leading research institutions capable of fostering data sharing, state-of-the-art modeling, and faster and better clinical trials in both adults and children with this deadly brain cancer.
+- NCI Glioblastoma Therapeutics Network: Expand the NCI Glioblastoma Therapeutics Network to provide a minimum annual budget of $50 million.
+Glioblastoma is one of the most complex, deadly, and treatment-resistant cancers, accounting for 48% of all primary brain tumors, and has had virtually unchanged survival and mortality statistics for decades.
+With appropriate funding, this program can develop into a durable, fully scaled scientific engine for vetting promising treatments and launching well-designed early-phase clinical trials.

 - Childhood Cancer Survivorship, Treatment, Access, and Research (STAR) Act: Fully fund ($30 million) the STAR Act to guarantee that the programs inaugurated by the law are implemented and continue to make a difference for all those affected by childhood cancer, including pediatric brain tumors, now the leading cause of cancer-related death in children.

-- Childhood Cancer Data Initiative: Provide full funding ($50 million) to continue the Childhood Cancer Data Initiative, which will establish more efficient ways to share and use childhood cancer data.
+- Childhood Cancer Data Initiative: Provide full funding ($50 million) to continue the Childhood Cancer Data Initiative, establishing more efficient ways to share and use childhood cancer data.